 My family attended a media weekend hosted by the Great Wolf Lodge.
 All opinions are my own.

 The Great Wolf Lodge in Grapevine, Texas, has been on my kids’ wish list for ages.
 We’ve driven by it, their friends have been and told the tales of its awesomeness, and they’ve heard us promise over and over again that someday we’d take them.
 It’s been a lot of build up, y’all – and I am happy to say it did not disappoint.
+Here’s everything you need to know to plan a trip to Great Wolf Lodge!

 The Great Wolf Lodge is basically a kid’s paradise, a little slice of ice-cream-filled heaven on earth – but there’s a lot for adults to like, too.
 I’ve got all the details for you to help you plan your trip to the Great Wolf Lodge.
 I’ll do this FAQ-style, answering the questions I think you might have.
+I’m specifically talking about the one in Grape Vine.
+We’ve also been to the one in Kansas City, and I didn’t love it nearly as much as the Grapevine one.

 When should I visit?
 The Great Wolf Lodge is busy most of the year, but of course some times of year are busier than others (Christmas!
 Summer!).
 Expect the hotel to be busiest during the holidays, long weekends, and the summer.
 You’ll find fewer crowds if you can book your visit during May or September.
 If you can’t make that work, though, don’t worry – it’s a huge place and there is room for everyone.